Root Awakening

 He picked up his cup.
 Drank.
 Set it down.

-“There’s something I’ve been meaning to tell you.”
-A pause that had weight in it.
-“I found something.
-Going through old things, couple months back.”
+“I’ve been meaning to tell you.”
+A pause with weight in it.
+“I was going through boxes, couple months back.”
+He looked at the shell.
+“I came across her handwriting.”

 Dale’s hands stayed on the bar.

 Alex looked at him.
-Not ready to continue yet.
-Just checking the ground.
+Checking the ground.

-He looked at Alex and said nothing and waited, and the kratom moved through him like a slow tide, and the room held them both in its particular, unassuming grace.
+He didn’t reach for the wit.
+Didn’t redirect.
+He looked at Alex and said nothing and waited, and the kratom moved through him like a slow tide, and the room held them both in its unassuming grace.

 Alex didn’t rush it.